DanielGriffiths1182/javascript-codewars-archive/README.md

 - 11 Return boolean (true, false) confirming if (string) is an isogram (contains no duplicate characters).

 - 12 Simple correction of 'order of operations' function.

+- 13 Return true if string contains only digits, false otherwise or false if empty.